 However, high performance windows may be heavier and the wall must be able to support this.
 If only changing the sill level, it’s unlikely to have an impact but triple-glazed units might be unsuitable for some refurbishment projects.

-Creating smaller openings is largely a cosmetic exercise as the existing lintels or masonry will be disturbed.
+Conversely, creating smaller openings is largely a cosmetic exercise as the existing lintels or masonry will be disturbed.
 Fitting cavity closers (lightweight and rigid PVCu profiles) to the reveals of the new opening is advised so cold can’t easily ‘bridge across’.